BrainModes/ADNI-TVB-pipeline/README.md

 For some scripts, these commands take arguments specifying single-subject parameters that are required for processing.

-**Required editing:** The script "Generate_HCPipeParams_and_BatchScripts.py" will have to be modified for data paths.
+**Required editing:** The script "00_Generate_HCPipeParams_and_BatchScripts.py" will have to be modified for data paths.
 The pipeline assumes data is organized according to the BIDS specification.
-If subjects have scans from multiple visits, the longitudinal data may need to be "flattened" before executing the code in "Generate_HCPipeParams_and_BatchScripts.py" (see script for details).
+If subjects have scans from multiple visits, the longitudinal data may need to be "flattened" before executing the script. (see script for details).

 ## 01_processing_scripts
 The folder "01_processing_scripts" contains the single subject scripts.
 Some of these scripts are wrappers for the HCP Pipeline scripts (https://github.com/Washington-University/HCPpipelines), others contain processing commands themselves.